-- Primary Endpoint: Progression-freesurvival - ~50% of placebo patients expected to progress by 8 months (2) - Study designed to enable a potential interim analysis - Secondary: Safety and tolerability, ORR, duration of response, volumetric tumor change (MRI), patient-reported outcomes in the nirogacestat group is 20 months and 8 months in the placebo group.
-(2) Assumption based on placebo arm from sorafenib Ph3 trial presented at ASCO 2018.
+- Primary Endpoint: Progression-free survival (2) - ~50% of placebo patients expected to progress by 8 months (3) - Secondary: Safety and tolerability, ORR, duration of response, volumetric tumor change (MRI), patient-reported outcomes

-Full enrollment achieved in July 2020 and topline data expected 2Q - 3Q 2021
+Full enrollment achieved in July 2020 and topline data anticipated in 2H21

-(1) A total of 51 events will provide 90% power and a 1-sided type 1 error rate of 0.025 (1-side hypothesis) to detect a difference between nirogacestat and placebo, assuming the median PFS
+- (1) A total of 51 events will provide 90% power and a 1-sided type 1 error rate of 0.025 (1-side hypothesis) to detect a difference between nirogacestat and placebo, assuming the median PFS is 20 months in the nirogacestat group and 8 months in the placebo group. - (2) PFS is defined as the time from randomization until the date of assessment of radiographic progression as determined using RECIST v1.1, the date of assessment of clinical progression or death by any cause.
+Radiographic or clinical progression will be determined by blinded independent central review. - Spring Works